FAST: A Framework to Accelerate Super-Resolution Processing on Compressed Videos: Formulating Super-Resolution Transfer

-\subsectV Here we describe how FAST upsamples a compressed video to $\alpha\in \mathbb{Z}^+$ times larger.
-For simplicity, we only consider two adjacent frames, denoted by $I_1^l$ and $I_2^l$, where blocks in $I_2^l$ are all predicted by motion compensated blocks in $I_1^l$.
-Here, the subscript indicates the frame index, and the superscript $\ell$ stands for lower resolution.
+This section describes how FAST upsamples a compressed video to be $\alpha\in \mathbb{Z}^+$ times larger.
+For simplicity, we only consider two adjacent frames, denoted by $I_1^l$ and $I_2^l$ (see Figure~\ref{fig:FAST_pipeline}), where \emph{all} blocks in $I_2^l$ are predicted by motion compensated blocks in $I_1^l$.
+Here, the subscript indicates the frame index, and the superscript $l$ stands for lower resolution.
 The goal is to compute the higher resolution images $I_1^h$ and $I_2^h$, where the superscript $h$ stands for higher resolution.
-We apply a SR algorithm $f_{sr}(\cdot)$ on $I_l^l$ to get $I_1^h = f_{sr}\left(I_l^l\right)$.
-Instead of applying $f_{sr}(\cdot)$ on the second frame $I_2^l$ to get $I_2^h$, FAST transfers $I_1^h$ to get $I_2^h$ using the syntax elements, as is shown in Fig.~\ref{fig:pipeline}.
+We apply a SR algorithm $f_{sr}(\cdot)$ on $I_1^l$ to get $I_1^h = f_{sr}\left(I_1^l\right)$.
+Instead of applying $f_{sr}(\cdot)$ on the second frame $I_2^l$ to get $I_2^h$, FAST exploits temporal correlation with information from the syntax elements to transfer pixels from $I_1^h$ to $I_2^h$.